afshinator/TenWeekBreathingProgram/README.md

   yarn add @react-native-community/checkbox

   This was failing...
-Module not found: Can't resolve '@react-native-community/checkbox', so I'm going to use the deprecated checkbox which should be fine.
+Module not found: Can't resolve '@react-native-community/checkbox', so I'm going to use the deprecated checkbox which is not as good because you can't style it.

   <em>TODO:</em> come back and figure out why it doesnt work.